oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 - Leverage macros to inject external values:
   - The property file `CLUSTER_SIZE` property is referenced in the model YAML `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.
   - The model file domain name is injected using a custom environment variable named `CUSTOM_DOMAIN_NAME` using an ENV macro.
-    - We set this environment variable later on in this sample using an `env` field in its domain resource.
+    - We set this environment variable later in this sample using an `env` field in its domain resource.
     - _This conveniently provides a simple way to deploy multiple differently named domains using the same model image._
   - The model file administrator user name and password are set using a `weblogic-credentials` secret macro reference to the WebLogic credential secret.
     - This secret is in turn referenced using the `weblogicCredentialsSecret` field in the domain resource.